 There are a few reasons for this.
 First, the basics are taught and reviewed in a predictable manner.
 A concept is explained, and then you run through a variety of vocals exercises or scales to reinforce that concept.

 Personally, I find it more important to get those concepts explained by the best in the business.
-And unless you live in a major city and willing to drop 100s or even 1000s of dollars an hour on in person lessons, you are likely to find a teacher with a better pedigree online.
+And unless you live in a major city and are willing to drop 100s or even 1000s of dollars an hour on in-person lessons, you are likely to find a teacher with a better pedigree online.

 For instance, my favorite online singing course is taught by Roger Love, the same guy who taught Bradley Cooper for a star is born, Jeff Bridges for crazy heart, Tony Robbins and Tara Banks for all of their presentations, and the list goes on.
 The fact that you can take a singing or speaking course from him for under $200 within the comfort of your own home is incredible.

 If Roger Love isn’t your cup of tea, how about you learn to sing from Christina Aguilera via MasterClass.

 The amount of well-qualified teachers that online learning gives us access to is unprecedented and something we should all be taking advantage of.